han-xiangyu/han-xiangyu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mechanical Engineering, University of Cincinnati, 2023 (Minor in Robotics)
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Mechanical Engineering, Chongqing University, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Mechanical Engineering and Applied Science, University of Pennsylvania, 2025 (expected)

 Work experience
 ======